 What are the ways for the budding poets to get published in India?

 If someone is a budding poet, he/she should have a blog.
 Publishing poems on the blog will give the poet confidence and valuable feedback from the readers.
 After the poet has written a good number of poems, he/she can publish the poetry collection on Kindle Direct Publishing.
 It is the best way for budding poets to get published.

 People can also participate in unpaid anthologies or poetry contests to get their work published.
 Very few traditional publishers are interested in publishing poetry collections of budding poets.
 So people should try out Kindle Direct Publishing if they want to publish their solo poetry book.

 Where can readers get your books from?

 My latest book “Mythological Monologues” is currently available only on the Blogchatter platform as it is a part of the eBook Carnival.
 Free downloads are available till 30th June.
 After that the book will be available on Amazon too.
-As of now, readers can get it from HERE.

 My other 5 books are available on Amazon